dariajung/octopress/source/_posts/2014-07-28-exploring-type-theory.markdown

 Two ways to run Coq are through the CoqIDE or through Proof General Coq mode in Emacs.
 I found to my chagrin that CoqIDE was ugly and slow and in general, not something that I wanted to use.
 But that meant that I had to learn...
 Emacs.
 So for about two hours, I went through the Emacs tutorial and fiddled with my .emacs file, thinking about the time I saw Richard Stallman dressed as a saint from the Church of Emacs and resigned myself to learning a new text editor/operating system/whatever (plz don't hurt me, I'm new to emacs).

-After this, I couldn't figure out how to return Coq through Proof General, and time passed while I grew increasingly frustrated.
+After this, I couldn't figure out how to run Coq through Proof General, and time passed while I grew increasingly frustrated.
 Then Alan to the rescue!
 He helped me figure out that emacs wasn't correctly loading my path, and once that was fixed, I was able to write Coq and do cute stuff like:

 ```coq
 Proof. reflexivity.
 Qed.